JSom46/multiplayer-browser-shooter/README.md

 ## User's manual
 ### Running the application
 Clone this repository, and inside it's root directory run
-`dotnet run --project .\BrowserGameBackend\BrowserGame.csproj`
+`dotnet run --project .\BrowserGame\BrowserGame.csproj`

 ### Adding new maps
-To add new map, paste it and its tilemap to ./BrowserGameBackend/wwwroot/assets/maps.
+To add new map, paste it and its tilemap to ./BrowserGame/wwwroot/assets/maps.
 Tilemap should be of PNG format, and be named identically as map file.

 Both client and server only support maps made in Tiled, exported to json format, with embedded tileset.